froggyos/froggyos.github.io/versions/1.10/README.md

     * `ir` - italic range
 * you can set multiple subrules by separating them with commas: `{[property]=[value],[property]=[value]}`
 * to set different ranges, separate subrules with a `|`: `{[property]=[value] | [property]=[value]}`
-    * If a range is not specified, the subrule will apply to the entire string
+    * If a range is not specified, it will apply to the entire string
     * The value for Italic is `1` to be enabled, and `0` to be disabled

 ## Variables